Generic Name: fentanyl (sublingual) (FEN tan il sub LIN gwal)

 Before taking this medicine

-To make sure Abstral is safe for you, tell your doctor if you have:
+To make sure Abstral is safe for you, tell your doctor if you have ever had:

 any type of breathing problem or lung disease;